The Previous Cycle (493 years)

 Can we find in these sixteen years developments that are the genesis of a consolidation of regional cultures or a move to a larger regional culture – a sort of predecessor to the move to ‘a global culture’ .
 These years see several crusades to Jerusalem, plague breaking out again in Europe, violent anti-Semitism in Spain and the expulsion by Charles VI of the Jews from France but the only specific sign of regional consolidation is the temporary union of Denmark, Sweden and Norway under one monarch in 1397.

 It is true we can see this 493 year period as one in which European culture and power grew to global dominance before in the next cycle ceding place to larger geopolitical entities such as the USA and Russia.
 We can also see that nationalism in Europe replaced the feudal and tribal social orders which had been in place for centuries.
-Finally we can also see the replacement in many key areas of the world of an agrarian countryside based society by an industrial urban society.
+Finally we can also see the replacement in many key areas of the world of an agrarian countryside based society by a pre- industrial urban society.
 And yet, are any of these changes truly the focus of changes in ‘collective idealism’ ?
 Do any of these developments tie in specifically with this 16 year Conjunction period ?
 Not convincingly.

 THE CORRECT OPTION